NMonastero/Bouncing-Boy/README.md

 Added paddle hitbox for the ball to bounce off of 10/16 FINAL UPDATE: Added scoreboard.
 Added reset button.
-Added increasing difficulty and color changing boy
+Added increasing difficulty and color changing boy PATCHES
+1.1 10/16:Fixed the ball not increasing speed